vstchv/nft-auction/README.md

 ## Installation

 1. Clone the repository
-2. Install the dependencies by running `npm install`
+2. Install the dependencies by running `yarn install`
-3. Start the development server by running `npm run dev`
+3. Start the development server by running `yarn dev`

-Make sure you have Node version 16.13.0 or later and NPM version 8.1.0 or later installed on your machine.
+Make sure you have Node version 16.13.0 or later and yarn installed on your machine.

 ## Pages